 Most markets in Mexico are great.
 So even if you stumble upon one while checking out the Diego Rivera murals, consider checking it out.
 Google it quickly to make sure it is safe.
 But mostly, you can’t go wrong.

 A Mexican market lets you explore not only the local cuisine.
 But also the Mexican Culture.
 So it doesn’t matter if you are travel to Mexico from New Zealand, the United States, South Africa, or the Middle East.
 There is something that you will love at Mexico markets.
+And this Mexico guide can help you find beautiful produce and know which market for groceries.
+Or get lost in the market aisles.

 So what are you waiting for, starting exploring the best markets in Mexico?